Doing up the Garden

 - Reshape the transition from the back of the house to the side, extending the planting area and replacing a step down with a gradual slope

 Anyway, all of that amounts to a pretty significant amount of effort.
 More than enough to keep me busy during a year of no holidays, no weekends away, not much caching, no parkruns, and a distinct lack of other normal things to spend time on.
-And now it’s September as I’m writing this, so we’re getting to the point where there isn’t enough light in the evenings to be working outside, and as a result I’m inside typing.
+And now it’s September as I’m writing this.
+We’re at the point where there isn’t enough light in the evenings to be working outside, and as a result I’m inside typing.

 - All of the decorative bricks used in the walling are Marshalite Rustic in 300x100x65 buff – They give a pleasingly rough look and are ideal for someone who’s bricklaying skills are questionable.
 It proved easiest to order these directly from the manufacturer.

 - For the paving slabs, I went for Natural Paving’s Classicstone in the Harvest colour(s) – It’s an Indian sandstone that comes in project packs of various sizes and colours.
-I ordered these through an online retailer, pavingsuperstore.co.uk.
+These came from an online retailer, pavingsuperstore.co.uk.

-- I couldn’t find any coping stones I liked that were the correct width, so I’ve ended up buying a few more slabs and a lot of discs for the stone cutter, and I’m making my own.
-The sandstone is plenty tough enough for the purpose and I found I’ve got a few offcuts available anyway from areas where whole slabs didn’t fit.
+- I couldn’t find any coping stones that were the correct width.
+Well, not ones that I liked.
+I ended up buying a few more slabs and a lot of discs for the stone cutter.
+I’m making my own.
+The sandstone is plenty tough enough for the purpose.
+And I made a few offcuts anyway from areas where whole slabs didn’t fit.

 - I got all my bulk materials from BuildBase – There was no particular brand preference here – it was just a matter of them being the first people who could supply the materials once the lockdown started easing.
 They won the business and have continued to do so ever since.
 They’ve provided breeze blocks, cement, building sand, sharp sand, concrete ballast, pea gravel and hardcore.